 Grand Pursuit: The Story of Economic Genius (2011)

 A historical narrative used to promote Nasar’s view that economics rescued mankind from deprivation.
 The book gives a wonderful view of how economists often act all too human and overstate their cases and gamble their fortunes.
-How they metaphorically bet everything on red at the roulette table despite knowing better.
+How they metaphorically bet everything on red despite knowing better.
 How their human instinct overrides there better sense.
 I highly recommend this book.

 - 1 Short facts about the book A Beautiful Mind